qimaqi/Implicit-Zoo/README.md

 We have released the demo code, more details will be released soon, please check news for details.

 ## Download Link
 Here we provide download link for [CIFAR-10-INRS](https://www.kaggle.com/datasets/alexanderqi/cifar10-inrs-dataset/data), [ImageNet-100-INRs](https://www.kaggle.com/datasets/alexanderqi/imagenet100-inrs-dataset) and [Omniobject3D from Kaggle](https://www.kaggle.com/datasets/alexanderqi/omniobject-inrs/data).
-For data size reason you can find ImageNet-1K-INRs in [google drive link](https://drive.google.com/drive/folders/1VJ9LMzFb1uiizhS9BzHUN4w-_R1-qyil?usp=drive_link).
+For data size reason you can find ImageNet-1K-INRs in [Google Drive](https://drive.google.com/drive/folders/1VJ9LMzFb1uiizhS9BzHUN4w-_R1-qyil?usp=drive_link).
 For CityScapes-INRs the cityscapes we will actively discuss this detail with the Cityscapes team and provide an update as soon as possible.
+Note that we are now also switching data storage space to [Huggingface](https://huggingface.co/Implicit-Zoo)

 ## Installation